nationalarchives/da-tre-dev-documentation/architecture-decision-records/002-New-messaging-architecture.md

 ![pic1](../technology-considerations/messaging-architecture/diagrams/tre-exchange-messages-option3.png)

-TRE will have two SNS topics:
+TRE will have two SNS topics with the [fan-out pattern](../technology-considerations/messaging-architecture/README.md):

 - **tre-in** where producers will send messages to TRE
 - **tre-out** where consumers will receive messages from TRE